AnishLaddha/markbyte/frontend/markbyte/docs/routing.md

 ## Toaster Integration

-The `<Toaster />` component (from `./components/ui/toaster`) is mounted at the root level and will show global toast messages across all routes.
+The `<Toaster />` component (shadcn) is mounted at the root level and will show global toast messages across all routes.

 ---